John Rechy: Literary career

 Rechy is considered one of Mexican American Literature's founding authors, and based his early writings on Mexican values and cultural problems that were available to him in Mexican films.
 Though he is probably the best-known gay male Latino writer in the United States, his gay-themed work reflects little of his Mexican-American heritage, except for the surnames of some of his characters.

 While Rechy was working on his first novel, installments began to appear in 1958 in literary magazines such as Evergreen Review, Big Table, Nugget, and The London Magazine.
 These excerpts were fictitious recreations of his life working as a hustler in New York, Los Angeles and New Orleans and appeared alongside writers like Christopher Isherwood, Jack Kerouac and Jean Genet.
 The largely autobiographical novel City of Night, debuted in October 1963.
 Despite the predominantly negative reviews the book received at the time of its publication, City of Night became an international bestseller.
 Alternately, it is also often included on lists of the most banned books in America.
 Rechy told critic Ronald Martinetti of American Legends website that had the novel been made into a movie, the actor he wanted to play the "main character" was "Young Monty Clift.
 I liked him very much.
 I had seen Red River.
 He was a tremendous actor.
 So sad."

-In addition to the dozen novels he has written to date, Rechy has contributed numerous essays and literary reviews to various publications including The Nation, The New York Review of Books, Los Angeles Times, L.A.
+In addition to have written over a dozen novels, Rechy has contributed numerous essays and literary reviews to various publications including The Nation, The New York Review of Books, Los Angeles Times, L.A.
 Weekly, The Village Voice, The New York Times, Evergreen Review and Saturday Review.
 Many of these writings were anthologized in his 2004 publication Beneath the Skin.

 He has written three plays, Tigers Wild (first performed as The Fourth Angel and based on Rechy's novel of that title), Rushes (based on his novel of the same title), and Momma as She Became—Not as She Was, a one-act play.

 Rechy was cited by journalist Amy Harmon in a 2004 New York Times article that reported about a computer glitch on Amazon.com that suddenly revealed the identities of thousands of people who had anonymously posted book reviews.
 It was revealed that Rechy, among several other authors, had "pseudonymously written themselves five-star reviews, Amazon's highest rating".
 Amazon stopped accepting anonymous reviews as a result of this finding.

 In 2021 Rechy was at work on a new novel entitled Beautiful People at the End of the Line, inspired by "comic books and celebrity culture."

 Rechy says of his work, "An early admirer of my work labeled me 'an accidental writer' — the kind who writes randomly, off the top of his head, the way Kerouac is reputed to have done.
 But that's not true of me.
 I'm a very conscious writer, attentive to the right word, even the lengths of sentences, and punctuation for effect."